RoboSense-LiDAR/rslidar_sdk/README.md

 ### 4.1 Compile directly

 (1) Excute the commands below.
-In this way, user can also use ROS functions but need to start **roscore** manually before running the driver and need to start **rviz** manually to watch the point cloud.
+In this way, user can also use ROS functions(Not include ROS2), but need to start **roscore** manually before running the driver and need to start **rviz** manually to watch the point cloud.

 ```sh
 cd rslidar_sdk